hadley/helpr/ideas.md

 Main

 * WAIT - Main page - display latest changes from CHANGELOG
+  * a function page should show all change logs related to that function
   * Needs Change Log
 * DONE - Pull in RSS feeds?
   * DONE - needs to be slower